rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     __vmx_off();
     DbgPrint("[*] VMRESUME Error : 0x%llx\n", ErrorCode);

+    //
-    //It's such a bad error because we don't where to go !
+    // It's such a bad error because we don't where to go!
     // prefer to break
+    //
     DbgBreakPoint();
 }
 ```